|

 People with stage II NSCLC have a 30-40% chance of cure, and those with stage IIIa have a 20-30% chance of cure.

-have an average survival duration of 9 months or less.
+People with extensive nonoperable lung cancer have an average survival duration of 9 months or less.

-Those with limited SCLC who receive Chemotherapy have a 2-year survival rate of 20-30% and a 5-year survival rate of 10-15%.
+Those with limited SCLC who receive chemotherapy have a 2-year survival rate of 20-30% and a 5-year survival rate of 10-15%.

 People with advanced SCLC have an average survival duration of 6-9 months.
 How well a person functions can have a strong effect on how long he or she survives.
 A person with SCLC who functions well has an advantage over a person who cannot work or pursue normal activities.